guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 <br>
 <br>

-## JVC Projector to Xgimi Titan Noir Mapping
+## JVC RS2 Projector to Xgimi Titan Noir Mapping
+JVC Projectors by default respond to code set A. The can be changed to code set B to avoid control conflicts.
+Be aware that you need to use physical buttons on projector (or IP / serial control) to change code if a remote with current codes set is not available.

 | Xgimi Command | JVC Projector Btn | (0xCE) + Command |
 | :--- | :--- | :--- |
 | power_on | DISCRETE POWER ON | 0xA0 |